Möckern: Geography

-The territory of the town Möckern was expanded with 26 former municipalities between 2002 and 2010.
+The territory of the town of Möckern was expanded with 26 former municipalities between 2002 and 2010.
 In 2002 it absorbed Friedensau, Lübars, Stegelitz and Wörmlitz, in 2003 Büden and Ziepel, in 2004 Hohenziatz, in 2007 Zeppernick, and in 2008 Theeßen.
 On 1 January 2009 it absorbed the former municipalities Dörnitz, Hobeck, Küsel, Loburg, Rosian, Schweinitz, Tryppehna, Wallwitz and Zeddenick, and on 2 July of the same year Magdeburgerforth and Reesdorf.
 Drewitz, Grabow, Krüssau, Rietzel, Schopsdorf, Stresow and Wüstenjerichow were absorbed in 2010, but the merger with Schopsdorf was repealed in 2011.
 Möckern was part of the Verwaltungsgemeinschaft ("collective municipality") Möckern-Loburg-Fläming until it was disbanded in 2012.

 Divisions

-The town Möckern consists of the following 27 Ortschaften or municipal divisions:
+The town of Möckern consists of the following 27 Ortschaften or municipal divisions: